AlexsLemonade/scpca-downstream-analyses/README.md

 Once the repository is successfully cloned, a folder named `scpca-downstream-analyses` containing a local copy of the contents of the repository will be created.

-### 2) Install Snakemake
+### b) Install Snakemake

 The core downstream single-cell analysis pipeline, which includes filtering, normalization, dimensionality reduction, and clustering is implemented using a Snakemake workflow.
 Therefore, you will also need to install Snakemake before running the pipeline.
+Note that the **minimum** version of Snakemake you will need installed to be compatible with conda is version **5.23.0**.

 You can install Snakemake by following the [instructions provided in Snakemake's docs](https://snakemake.readthedocs.io/en/v7.3.8/getting_started/installation.html#installation-via-conda-mamba).

 Snakemake recommends installing it using the conda package manager.
-Here are the instructions to [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) We recommend the Miniconda installation.
+Here are the instructions to [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+We recommend the Miniconda installation.

 After installing conda, you can follow the steps below to set up the bioconda and conda-forge channels and install Snakemake in an isolated environment: